cloudControl/documentation/Guides/Java/Java - Play 2.md

 ## Pushing and Deploying your App
-Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the cloudControl platform:
+Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the dotCloud platform:

 ~~~bash
 $ cctrlapp APP_NAME create java